 Whether you know it as Kings Landing, the casino planet Canto Bight, or simply by it’s name, Dubrovnik, there is a chance you’ve seen photos of this picturesque city.
 Famous for it’s costal, walled, Old Town, this UNESCO site attracts thousands of visitors a day during the high season.
 During the high season, the town is bustling.
 Restaurants are packed and it’s common to see visitors kayaking through the sea to the island of Lokrum right off of Dubrovnik’s coast.
 We went during the low season and although many shops and restaurants were closed, the city was still exciting and festive.

-Continue reading “Drink in Dubrovnik”
+Continue reading “Christmas and New Year’s in Dubrovnik”